cdl-geneseo/geneseo-dictionary/S/Shisha.md

 # Shisha

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shisha

 Created by  Unknown User (lav4), last modified on Dec 01, 2008

 noun: flavored tobacco mixed with molasses for smoking in a hookah